-Joan Coert is a first-generation settler and manages the provincial operations of BC Girl Guides and provides strategic advice to the board.
+Joan Coert is a first generation settler, manages the provincial operations of BC Girl Guides and provides strategic advice to the board.
 She holds a CPHR designation in addition to a degree in International Management and several HR and Leadership certifications.
-She has worked for several not-for-profit and municipal organizations including the City of Rotterdam, The Netherlands, and the National Canadian Freestyle Ski Association.
+She has worked for several not for profit and municipal organizations including the City of Rotterdam, The Netherlands, and the National Canadian Freestyle Ski Association.
 After living in several European countries, Joan has lived on the North Shore for the past 16 years and currently resides in Lions Bay.
 In her free time, Joan likes to ski, sail, and play golf.

-David Walker is a partner and creative director of Saint Bernadine Mission Communications Inc, an award-winning communications firm that has developed brands for a wide range of public and private sector clients.
+David Walker is a partner and the creative director of Saint Bernadine Mission Communications Inc. an award-winning communications firm that has developed brands for a wide range of public and private sector clients.
 David also participates in a number of boards, including Vancouver Chinatown BIA, where he is vice-president.
-David lives on the North Shore with his wife with 3 children.
+David lives on the North Shore with his wife and 3 children.

-Zubin is a Senior Manager at Airbiz Aviation Strategies, an international aviation consultancy, based in Vancouver.
-Zubin has a record of accomplishments in leading comprehensive air service development strategies for his airport clients and has considerable experience in international airport transaction due diligence efforts including financial modelling and enterprise risk management.
-As a former immigrant to Canada, then a volunteer at the Immigration Services Society and with prior work as a certified Immigration Consultant, Zubin has walked in the shoes of newcomers to Canada and has assisted others as well contributing to his interest in NSMS.
-Over the last 10+ years, Zubin has also been a regular guest speaker at BCIT and enjoys sharing his business experience with students.
-He is currently a mentor to a student in UBC’s MBA program having himself graduated from that program over 20 years ago.
-Zubin is passionate about world travel and classical music.
-He has visited over 30 countries and counting.
-He is a registered music teacher with the BCRMTA and launched his piano and theory studio in 2020.
-When not at work, Zubin can be found playing classical piano or spending time with his young twin boys.
+Zubin is a Senior Consultant on call at Airbiz Aviation Strategies, an international aviation consultancy, based in Vancouver.
+Zubin has a record of accomplishments in leading air service development strategies for his airport clients and has considerable experience in international airport transaction due diligence efforts including financial modelling and enterprise risk management.
+Over the last 10+ years Zubin has also been a regular guest speaker at BCIT and enjoys sharing his business experience with students.
+As a former immigrant to Canada, then a volunteer at the Immigration Services Society and with prior work as a certified Immigration Consultant, Zubin has walked in the shoes of newcomers to Canada contributing to his interest in Impact North Shore.
+Zubin is passionate about world travel and has visited over 30 countries.
+He is also passionate about classical music and is a registered music teacher with the BC Registered Music Teachers Association.
+When not at work, Zubin can be found playing the piano or spending time with his twin boys.